MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 ## Tracking learner progress and course completion

-### How to track learner’s progress on the Microsoft Community Training platform?
+### How to track learner’s progress on the Community Training platform?

-Microsoft Community Training allows organizations to track and stay updated on learner's progress and performance scores through quizzes and exams.
+Community Training allows organizations to track and stay updated on learner's progress and performance scores through quizzes and exams.
 Customers can use the inbuilt analytics to track learners' engagements and progress.
 Also, individual learner’s progress can be tracked and downloaded.

 For more information, [**refer here**](../analytics/in-built-reports/overall-summary.md).